phone07 4772 5155

 Testamentary Trust Wills

 A testamentary trust is a Trust created within your Will that comes into effect after your death.
 It gives the Trustee’s discretion (power) to decide how and when to distribute assets to the beneficiaries.
-Testamentary Trust Wills are priced from $2200 for a Single and $3300 for a Couple.
-We also include a free Enduring Power of Attorney when we prepare your Will.
+The price of a Testamentary Trust Will depends on entities you have and asset holding and if you have a SMSF.
+Prices start at $2500 for a Single and $3500 for a Couple.
+We alwyas include a free Enduring Power of Attorney with each Will we prepare.

 People who have substantial assets often find it very beneficial to set up a Trust in their will.
 There are two main reasons for this.